 - Security.
 We've architected Day One Sync to securely store your data.
 In the future, we'll be offering end-to-end encryption on top of our current server-side encryption.

 Is my data secure and encrypted?

-In its currently available form, Day One Sync encrypts the data "at rest" on our servers and securely transfers the data from our servers to the Day One app (the same level of security that Dropbox and iCloud provide).
-Following our 2.0 release, a future update will provide full end-to-end encryption.
-Our encryption features will utilize the user's private key to encrypt all entries before they reach the server.
+By default, Day One Sync encrypts the data "at rest" on our servers and securely transfers the data from our servers to the Day One app (the same level of security that Dropbox and iCloud provide).
+Optionally, users can enable "end-to-end encryption" for selected journals.
+Our encryption features utilize the user's private key to encrypt all entries before they reach the server.
 In short, the server will have no access to the user's unencrypted data.
-Neither iCloud nor Dropbox currently provide this level of security (see: https://support.apple.com/en-us/HT202303 and https://www.dropbox.com/help/28, respectively), thus making Day One Sync even more secure than these other sync/backup methods.

 What does it cost?

 Day One Sync is included with Day One Premium.
 If you purchased Day One 2.0 prior to our subscription launch on June 28th, 2017, you have free access to Day One Sync for the apps you purchased (Mac and iOS are separate purchases).

 Why can't I use iCloud or Dropbox for sync anymore?

 While not representative of all our users' experiences, we had thousands of cases of data loss and duplication with iCloud and Dropbox.
 This was not acceptable to us, so we've built Day One Sync from the ground up to be tailored to Day One journal data.

 It's taken considerable effort and investment, but we believe it is the right thing to do for the growth and stability of the platform.